coop152/obsidian-vaults/System Architecture (25212)/Part 1/Secondary Storage.md

 Interleave the data on multiple disks.
 Improves performance, as it allows parallel access.
 However, it isn't redundant: If any one of the disks fail, the entire array is useless.
 More performant, doesn't sacrifice storage space, but significantly less reliable than a single disk.

-#### RAID others
+#### Other RAID varieties
 - RAID 2 - Like RAID 1 but with Hamming codes
 - RAID 3 - Like RAID 1 but stripe on bytes instead of bits, and calculate parity for the bytes
-- RAID 4, 5, 6 - IDK
+- RAID 4, 5, 6 - IDK (not examinable)
 You can also nest RAID arrays to get hybrid systems, for example:
 - RAID 01 - a RAID 1 array of RAID 0 arrays
 - RAID 10 - a RAID 0 array of RAID 1 arrays

 ## Connecting Disks
 Generally connected to a computer using **SATA** (Serial AT Attachment, AT as in IBM PC-AT).
 SATA is a serial bus interface that can carry up to 6.0 Gb/s (600 MB/s).
 A spinning platter disk can usually manage about 100 MB/s.
-You can also connect a drive using PCIe (using M.2 commonly) for even higher speeds.
+You can also connect a drive using PCIe (in the form of an M.2 connection, commonly) for even higher speeds.

 ## Disk Caches
 The hard drive will contain an SDRAM "disk buffer" which allows the disk to save pages, act as a write buffer, etc...